 Concours of Elegance will also be playing host to the ‘Royal Aston Martin’, one of the first six Aston Martin DB2 DHCs, produced in 1950 and bought by Prince Bertil of Sweden.
 The car performed in the parade lap at the 1951 Le Mans 24 Hours race, accompanied by Aston Martin legend David Brown.

 A DB5 Convertible will be appearing in the Main Concours line-up as part of Concours of Elegance’s broader 70th anniversary celebrations of the first DB-badged Aston Martins.
 The exceptionally stylish and rare open top DB5 represents one of the small number of models produced in Newport Pagnell, and this example is one of just 83 right-hand-drive cars ever built.

-To cap it all off, the DB 70th anniversary celebrations will include a gathering of around a hundred Aston Martin DB-badged vehicles in the beautiful gardens of Hampton Court Palace, collated with the help of the Aston Martin Owners Club.
-The show-stopping parade of vehicles will include an example of every DB model created from the ‘DB1’ through to today’s DB11.
+To cap it all off, the celebrations will include a gathering of Aston Martin DB4 vehicles in the beautiful gardens of Hampton Court Palace, collated with the help of the Aston Martin Owners Club.
+The show-stopping parade of vehicles will include an example of every DB4 model created, in celebration of the car’s 60th anniversary.